 In her pro bono practice, Erin is committed to advocating for the rights of women and children.
 She has represented sexual assault survivors in their efforts to seek civil restraining orders, and secured relief for a refugee client under the Violence Against Women Act, allowing the client to gain resident status in the United States.
 She has also represented prisoners in Section 1983 actions and achieved favorable settlements on behalf of her clients.
 In 2018, she was honored by Legal Aid Chicago for her work representing sexual assault survivors.

 Erin is a frequent writer and speaker on employment law issues, including topics such as personnel management, COVID-19 compliance, and marijuana legislation.
-She is active in the bar, and is currently Treasurer and an Executive Board member of the Federal Bar Association Chicago Chapter.
-Erin is also committed to advancing diversity and inclusion in the legal profession, and currently serves as Co-Chair of the firm’s Women’s Leadership Council.
+She is active in the bar, and is currently Vice President and an Executive Board member of the Federal Bar Association Chicago Chapter.
+Erin is also committed to advancing diversity and inclusion in the legal profession, and currently serves as Chair of the Steering Committee for the firm’s Women’s Leadership Council.

 Prior to joining Freeborn, Erin practiced employment litigation at Morgan, Lewis & Bockius, and clerked for the Honorable William J. Zloch, United States District Judge of the Southern District of Florida.